-- Add the blue cheese and continue mashing/squishing/mixing the butter until fully mixed.
+Add the blue cheese and continue mashing, squishing, or mixing the butter until it is fully mixed.

-- Spread out a large (1-foot or bigger) square of plastic wrap across your work surface, then scoop the mixed butter onto the plastic.
-You are now going to roll the butter into a cylinder inside the plastic wrap
+Spread out a large (1-foot or larger) square of plastic wrap across your work surface, then scoop the mixed butter onto the plastic wrap.
+Roll the butter into a cylinder inside the plastic wrap.